 A popular breakfast variety in Karnataka is “akki rotti”.
-This quick and tasty recipe is made with very few ingredients, is a delicacy for breakfast in my home.
-Akki rotti is made with rice flour and spices.
+This quick and tasty recipe made with very few ingredients, is a delicacy for breakfast in my home.
+Akki rotti is made with rice flour, green chilli and onion.
 I made this rotti following my moms recipe.
 The thin lacy flatbread are slightly crisp and very popular among my friends.
 My mom adds in some veggies like carrot and cabbage which makes it easier to get the kids to eat veggies…It is cooked on a tava or a pan.
 To make this thin we need to spread the dough on the tava and cook it.

 Alternate method used for making this is using a banana leaf to spread the dough and then transfer it to the tava.
 I prefer the method of spreading the dough on the tava..